M.2 SSD Performance | How to Run M.2 SSD Performance Test [2024 Newest]- Qiling

 Run M.2 SSD Performance Test via CMD

-If you are used to using the command line to manage and operate your hard drive, Windows offers Command Prompt to help you to check the speed and performance of M. 2.
-The following are specific step-by-step instructions.
+If you're used to using the command line to manage and operate your hard drive, Windows offers a Command Prompt to help you check the speed and performance of your M. 2 drive.
+To do this, you can follow specific step-by-step instructions.

 Step 1.
 Click Windows+R to open a command line window.